opendr-eu/opendr/docs/reference/voxel-object-detection-3d.md

   - **encode_rad_error_by_sin**:
     Specifies if the sin function should be used for rad error.
   - **use_direction_classifier**:
-    Specifies if a separate branc should be created to classify direction of the object.
+    Specifies if a separate branch should be created to classify direction of the object.
   - **direction_loss_weight**:
     Specifies the loss weight for direction classifier.
   - **pos_class_weight**: